strangeloopcanon/PD-platform/text_to_pydough/README.md

 - Add new domains by updating the `DOMAINS` dictionary with new entries including keywords, metadata file path, and database file path.
 - Add new query categories to `queries.csv`.
 - Improve prompt engineering in `create_prompt` for better LLM results.
-- Add domain-specific schema documentation (e.g., `defog_ewallet.md`) for each domain.
+- Add domain-specific schema documentation (e.g., `data/ewallet.md`) for each domain into the `data/` directory.